Wairoa flood Mitigation Project

 Hawke’s Bay Regional Council completed a river survey of the lower end of the Wairoa River after Cyclone Gabrielle in 2023, and a survey of the river up to Frasertown in August 2024.

-Will there be another review of preferred Option 1C, or is there room to adjust the option based on feedback from affected residents?
+Will there be another review of the preferred flood mitigation option for North Clyde, or is there room to adjust the option based on feedback from affected residents?

 Other environmental or infrastructure improvements may also be considered to assist with reducing the risk to flooding, however some of these may be longer-term solutions and may take some time before benefits are seen.